InitWare/InitWare/README.md

 - NetBSD (9.0+): InitWare's native platform.
 System, user, and login management are all supported.
+- FreeBSD (13.0+) as system and user manager.
 - DragonFly BSD (5.8+) as user manager.
-- FreeBSD (13.0+) as user manager.
-- GNU/Linux (3.6+) as system, user, and login manage, but note below that this is not currently set up to build.
+- GNU/Linux (3.6+) as system, user, and login manager, but note below that this is not currently set up to build.

 *n.b.* GNU/Linux support is complete but the new CMake build system for